Micrurus mipartitus: Subspecies

+Nota bene: A trinomial authority in parentheses indicates that the subspecies was originally described in a genus other than Micrurus.

 Phenotypic features

-Micrurus mipartitus has a cylindrical body that can reach up to 140.6 centimeters in length.
-They have quite small eyes upon their round heads.
-The black bodily rings of this species can range anywhere from 34 to 84 and are sundered by yellow or white intermediaries.
-The second ring on the head and 3 or 4 of the tail rings exude a red color in contrast to the white or yellow bands.
+M. mipartitus has a cylindrical body that can reach a total length (including tail) of 140.6 cm.
+It has quite small eyes and a rounded head.
+The black body rings of this species can number from 34 to 84 and are separated by narrow yellow or white intermediary rings.
+The second ring on the head and 3 or 4 of the tail rings are red-colored in contrast to the white or yellow rings.

 Natural history

-Micrurus mipartitus is a species of crepuscular and nocturnal habits.
-During period of low rainfall, could be located underground several centimeters deep.
-In times of high rainfall, it is found on soil surface or where leaf litter is abundant.
-This coral snake lives from tropical dry forest to foggy forests and is related to human settlements in rural areas used for agriculture.
+M. mipartitus is a species of crepuscular and nocturnal habits.
+During periods of low rainfall, it may be located underground, several centimeters deep.
+In times of high rainfall, it is found on the soil surface or where leaf litter is abundant.
+This coral snake lives in forests, from tropical dry forests to foggy forests, and is also found in human settlements in rural areas used for agriculture.